guyyanai/CLSS/examples/interactive-map/README.md

-# CLSS Interactive Protein Domain Map (WIP)
+# CLSS Interactive Protein Domain Map

 An interactive visualization tool for exploring protein domains through multi-modal embeddings using the CLSS (Contrastive Learning of Sequence and Structure) model.

-> **Note**: This tool processes data and creates visualizations but does not yet include the final interactive mapping component (mapper.py is currently empty).

 ## Overview